ORDER FORM TERMS AND CONDITIONS

 Customer expressly agrees, on behalf of itself and its Authorized Users that it permits to use any Information (“User”), that (a) the credit ratings and other opinions, and valuations, quotes, statistical, quantitative or other information contained in the Moody’s Information are, and will be construed solely as, statements of opinion and not statements of fact or recommendations to purchase, hold or sell any securities, (b) the Moody’s Information will be weighed solely as one factor in any investment decision made by or on behalf of Customer or any User, and (c) it will accordingly make its own study and evaluation of each security, and of each issuer and guarantor of, and each provider of credit support for, each security that it may consider purchasing, holding or selling.

-Some of the information contained within the Service is supplied by Standard & Poor’s Financial Services LLC a subsidiary of The McGraw-Hill Companies, Inc (“S&P Information”).
+Some of the information contained within the Product is supplied by Standard & Poor’s Financial Services LLC a subsidiary of The McGraw-Hill Companies, Inc. (“S&P Information”).

 Copyright © 2014 by Standard & Poor’s Financial Services LLC (“S&P”) a subsidiary of The McGraw-Hill Companies, Inc. All rights reserved.